Feedly: Mobile app

-The Feedly mobile application is available for iOS and Android devices.
+The Feedly mobile application is available for Android and iOS devices.
 All versions of the app run on Streets (DevHD's other project), which allows for the application to run on the same code for all devices.
-Running the same code across multiple platforms lets the developers release updates faster because they are only working with one version.
-Like its web counterpart, the mobile application employs a minimalistic interface that imitates a magazine spread.
+Like its web counterpart, the mobile application's interface imitates a magazine spread.
 However, unlike the browser extension, the Feedly app cannot load an entire article.
-Instead, it will present a summary, and a link to the actual article.
-The mobile application acts as a browser on its own, so any redirects happen inside the app itself, as opposed to opening a separate Internet browser.
-Additionally, the application adapts to the user, and will recommend posts based on what the user has read or shared in the past.
-The Feedly app does not support offline mode but third party apps offer the service.
+Instead, it will present a summary and a link to the actual article.
+The Feedly app does not support offline mode but third-party apps offer the service.